-Somewhere between the hemp seeds you sprinkle on your smoothie bowl and psychoactive marijuana is CBD hemp oil.
+Somewhere between the hemp seeds you sprinkle on your smoothie bowl and psychoactive marijuana is CBD oil.
 In short, CBD provides potent benefits from the hemp plant without the whole getting-high thing.
 I started taking it as a supplement over a month ago and I don't plan on stopping anytime soon.
 But before I share my personal experience with CBD, I thought I'd give you some info about it and what it can do.

 So, what is CBD oil?